MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-configure-new-companies.md

  The following procedures assume that you have created and saved a configuration package.
 For more information, see [How to: Create a Configuration Package](../SetupAndAdministration/how-to-create-a-configuration-package.md).

 > [!NOTE]
->  Before implementing the following procedures, make sure that you have initialized and opened your new company and are on the [!INCLUDE[rim](../Roles/includes/rim_md.md)] Role Center.
+>  Before implementing the following procedures, make sure that you have initialized and opened your new company and are on the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> Role Center.
 To change your Role Center home page, see [How to: Change Role Centers](../GettingStarted/how-to-change-role-centers.md).
 Choose the RapidStart Profile ID.

 ### To import a configuration package

-1. Open the new company in the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)].
+1. Open the new company in the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]-->.

 2. In the **Search** box, enter **Configuration Packages**, and then select the related link.